-Grabbing this also handily puts us in range of Bear Mauls Wolves, a passive skill that prevents you from being flanked, along with a resistance to being staggered.
+Grabbing this also handily puts us in a range of Bear Mauls Wolves, a passive skill that prevents you from being flanked, along with a resistance to being staggered.
 Cassandra is likely to spend a good amount of time being surrounded, so an ability like this is incredibly useful.

-After that it's time to switch sides and go over and get Payback Strike, a counterattack that also potentially staggers the enemy.
+After that, it's time to switch sides and go over and get Payback Strike, a counterattack that also potentially staggers the enemy.
 Stagger and stun effects are great for defensive fighters, allowing them to mitigate even more damage by simply preventing the enemy from doing anything, even if the tank can't actually kill them.
-This also allows us to grab Turn the Bolt, a sort of ranged equivalent of Bear Mauls Wolves, giving us a whopping 50% damage reduction from frontal ranged attacks.
+This also allows us to grab Turn the Bolt, a sort of the ranged equivalent of Bear Mauls Wolves, giving us a whopping 50% damage reduction from frontal ranged attacks.
 Just keep in mind Cassandra's position when fighting plenty of archers/mages, for obvious reasons.